 Is ACHMA VISB a Verizon Wireless Payment?

-Consumer reports and financial records strongly associate ACHMA VISB BILL PYMNT with Verizon Wireless.
-The quickest way to confirm it is to compare the transaction date and amount with the payment history in your My Verizon account.
+The quickest way to confirm it is to compare the transaction date and amount with your Verizon account payment history.

 What Does ACHMA VISB Stand For?